anewton1998/rdap_guide/src/misc/uses.md

 and not an authoritative server, [reports](https://mailarchive.ietf.org/arch/msg/regext/ElTMpcFDeZ_L43U9UbKqaBowjak/) daily query rates of 10 million (approximately 300 million per month).

-In terms of web traffic, any web sites pulling in 300 million monthly hits would be in the top 50 of the world.
+In terms of web traffic, any websites pulling in 300 million monthly hits would be in the top 50 of the world.
 If RDAP was pulling in anywhere close to this many eyeballs, we would all know it.

-Therefore these queries are from "bots" or more plainly said, scripts.
+Therefore, these queries are from "bots" or more plainly said, scripts.
 This is stated in [RFC 7480, Section 3](https://datatracker.ietf.org/doc/html/rfc7480#section-1):

 > A client implementation should be possible using
 > common operating system scripting tools